 The purpose of small grants is to fuel mission and outreach at a local level in parishes as part of the whole-diocese growth strategy with ‘something for every parish that wants to grow.’

-Support from the Strategic Programmes team throughout the application process is available for all parishes, with priority given to parishes with less capacity and resources.
+Support from the Strategic Programmes team throughout the application process is available for all parishes, with priority given to parishes with less capacity and fewer resources.
 Feedback will be provided to unsuccessful applicants, together with the opportunity to work with the team to refine and resubmit their application.